The Cost of FMLA Mismanagement

-- possible financial losses due to decreased productivity
+- Possible financial losses due to decreased productivity

-- employee misuse
+- Employee misuse

-- legal action
+- Legal action

 The cost of U.S. Department of Labor (DOL) investigations

-What’s more, DOL investigations may continue even after a complaint has been resolved.
-The DOL doesn’t need employee complaints to investigate — they may prioritize resources to businesses and companies with previous complaints, where emerging business models lead to violations, and where workers are least likely to exercise their rights.
+But the DOL doesn’t need employee complaints to investigate — they may prioritize resources to businesses and companies with previous complaints, where emerging business models lead to violations, and where workers are least likely to exercise their rights.

 The cost of employee misuse